Alcohol Drug Abuse Prevention Education

-Although genetic, psychological and socioeconomic factors impacting the risk of kids becoming addicted to drugs and alcohol have been explored using longitudinal and cross-sectional studies, the concept of parental monitoring has emerged recently as the primary focus of substance abuse in children.
-Experts agree an optimal mix of prevention interventions is required to address substance use issues in communities because they are among the most difficult social problems to prevent and reduce.
+Although genetic, psychological, and socioeconomic factors impact the risk of kids becoming addicted to drugs and alcohol use longitudinal and cross-sectional studies, the concept of parental monitoring has emerged recently as the primary focus of substance abuse in children.
+Experts agree an optimal mix of prevention interventions is required to address substance use issues in communities because they are among the most complex social problems to prevent and reduce.

 Teaming Up Education and Prevention

 Drug and Alcohol Prevention Starts with Education.
-Educating Parents and administrators about the problem and the resources that are available to put prevention programs into action.
+Educating Parents and administrators about the problem and the available resources to put prevention programs into action.

-Preventing mental and substance use disorders in adolescents and young adults is a critical issue.
-Behavioral symptoms often signal the development of a behavioral disorders years before the disorder manifests itself.
-People with a mental health issues are more likely to use alcohol or drugs than those not affected by a mental illness.
-If communities and families can intervene early, behavioral health disorders can be prevented.
+Preventing mental and substance use disorders in adolescents and young adults is critical.
+Behavioral symptoms often signal the development of a behavioral disorders years before the condition manifests itself.
+People with mental health issues are more likely to use alcohol or drugs than those not affected by a mental illness.
+If communities and families can intervene early, avoid behavioral health disorders.

-Data have shown early intervention following the first episode of mental illness can make an impact.
-Specialized services shortly after the first episode are effective for improving clinical and functional outcomes.
+Data have shown that early intervention following the first episode of mental illness can impact.
+In addition, specialized services shortly after the first episode effectively improves clinical and functional outcomes.

 Hazelden is a good resource for educational materials on mental health and substance abuse.

 College Drug and Alcohol Abuse Education and Prevention